Competition market study into supermarkets

 MBIE consulted on a draft of the Code between June and July 2023

-Grocery Dispute Resolution Scheme
+Grocery Industry Dispute Resolution Scheme

-On 11 October 2023, the Minister of Commerce and Consumer Affairs decided to approve the New Zealand Dispute Resolution Centre (NZDRC) to provide a dispute resolution scheme for the grocery industry (Scheme) under the Grocery Industry Competition Act 2023.
+On 11 October 2023, the Minister of Commerce and Consumer Affairs decided to approve the New Zealand Dispute Resolution Centre Limited (NZDRC) to provide a dispute resolution scheme for the grocery industry (Scheme) under the Grocery Industry Competition Act 2023.

 The Scheme will have jurisdiction to settle disputes up to $5 million between: